backdrop-contrib/views_bulk_operations/README.md

 # Views Bulk Operations

-Views Bulk Operations augments Views by allowing bulk operations (provided by Backdrop's core, Rules, or custom actions) to be executed on the displayed rows.
+Views Bulk Operations augments Views by allowing bulk operations (provided by Backdrop's core, this module, Rules, or custom actions) to be executed on the displayed rows.
 It does so by showing a checkbox in front of each displayed row, and adding a select box on top of the View containing operations that can be applied.